HackBugs/Git-and-GitHub-Commands/README.md

 Author - HackBugs
 Important cmd of GitHub it only for me I uploaded because when I feel I'm forgetting cmd than i can re-call from here

-git config --global user.name "Shahnwaj Aalam"
+git config --global user.name "XYZ"
-git config --global user.email "shahnwaza7@gmail.com"
+git config --global user.email "XYZ@gmail.com"
 git config --list
 git clone link of github
 git status -- if you did any change your file that will show you